kiith-sa/ICE/doc/html/_sources/modding_reference/level.txt

 Level
 =====

-ICE levels are YAML files specifying things like what entities are spawned when, background effects, and so on.
-Currently a level consists of any number of *wave definitions* and a *level script*.
+ICE levels are YAML files specifying what entities are spawned when, background effects, and so on.
+A level consists of any number of *wave definitions* and a *level script*.
 A wave definition describes a group of entities that are spawned together.
 The level script determines when these waves appear, and other things such as background effects.

 ---------------
 Wave definition
 ---------------

-A wave is really just an entity that uses its :ref:`modding_reference/component_spawner` to spawn entities.
-A wave definition starts by a "header" in format ``wave waveName:`` where waveName is name of the wave.
-The wave then defines a spawner component, which works exactly the same as in an entity.
-As wave is an entity, other components could be defined as well if needed.
+A wave is just an entity that uses its :ref:`modding_reference/component_spawner` to spawn entities.
+A wave definition starts by a "header" in format ``wave waveName:`` where waveName is the name of the wave.
+The wave then defines a spawner component.
+As a wave is an entity, other components could be defined as well if needed.

 The spawner component can spawn entities with a delay and override their components.
 The most commonly overridden components are the physics component to set position of the spawned entity, and dumbscript component to set entity behavior.
-However, any other components can be overridden as well, e.g. weapons, health and so on.
+Other components can be overridden as well, e.g.  weapons, health and so on.
 For detauls, see :ref:`modding_reference/component_spawner` documentation.

 Example::